khalilrez/5-days-of-go/README.md

     * **Description:** Create a program that extracts data from a simple website and displays it on the console.
     * **Benefits:** Explore basic web scraping using libraries like GoQuery, expand data access skills, and learn web-based data interactions.

-**Get Started and Level Up Your Go Skills!**

-Clone the repository, explore each project directory, and follow the detailed instructions in the respective README files.
-Remember, these projects are stepping stones – feel free to customize them, add features, and make them your own!

-We encourage you to contribute by sharing your improvements or suggesting new projects.
-Together, let's create a vibrant learning community and propel our Go programming expertise to new heights!

-**Happy Coding!**